ksferguson/blog/docs/index.md

 ## Who We Are

 Ferguson Analytics is a veteran Data & AI Advisory (founded by a Harvard PhD) specializing in Applied AI implementations and business strategy.
 We help:

-- Guide organizations on the Gen AI strategy & innovation journey
 - Build robust AI systems with business impact
 - Safely & effectively introduce AI into the enterprise
 - Lay the foundations for competitive success

-## Book a Free Call Today!
+## Got a question?
+Book a Call Today!

 [Schedule a Free Consult](https://cal.com/ksferguson){ .md-button .md-button--primary }